Quickstart Guide to Organization Development

 Walk Before You Run

 When used conjunctively, these are the fastest ways to start developing truly sustainable organizations that are effective, adaptable, and resilient.

 Your nonprofit should have a clear working knowledge of these concepts before considering adding a new earned income project.

 In "80/20" fashion (read what this means below), this Quickstart Guide produces 80% of the results with 20% of the effort.

 "Leaders who embrace an infinite mindset build stronger, more innovative, more inspiring organizations full of trust that have the resilience to thrive in an ever-changing world." (-Simon Sinek)

-Learn more about the idea from Simon Sinek, and buy his book here (or better yet, support your local library).
+Learn more about the idea from Simon Sinek here, where you can browse, take a paid course (no affiliation, they're just good & worth recommending), or buy the book (better yet, support your local library).
 Listen to a podcast with Brené Brown and Simon Sinek about the infinite [game] mindset here.